SeanHwangG/test/database.md

   * Isolation: context of concurrency, multiple people updating a database simultaneously
   * Durability: once a transaction has been committed, it will remain so

-* BASE
-  * Basic Availability, Soft state, Eventual Consistency
+* BASE: Basic Availability, Soft state, Eventual Consistency

-* Fault Tolerance
-  * enables a system to continue operating properly in the event of the failure of some of its components
+* Fault Tolerance: enables a system to continue operating properly in the event of the failure of some of its components
   * Commodity cluster \(redundant data storage\)

-* IaaS
-  * User must install and maintain an operating system, and other applications
+* IaaS: User must install and maintain an operating system, and other applications
   * virtual machines, servers, storage, load balancers, network
   * Amazon EC2 cloud
-* PaaS
-  * Provided with entire computing platform
+* PaaS: Provided with entire computing platform
   * Execution runtime, database, web server, development tools
   * Google App engine, Microsoft Azure
-* SaaS
-  * cloud service provides hardware, software environment \(operating system, application software\)
+* SaaS: cloud service provides hardware, software environment \(operating system, application software\) * Dropbox
-  * Dropbox
-* BDMS
-  * Continuous data ingestion
+* BDMS: Continuous data ingestion
   * Support for common “Big Data” data types
   * A full query language
   * A flexible semi-structured data model